We’ve all done it.

 We’ve rationalized our decisions, and then used our rationalizations to avoid changing or improving.

-Unfortunately, it’s really easy to do, sometimes without even realizing it.
+Unfortunately, rationalizing your way through life is really easy to do, sometimes without even realizing it.
+The good news is, it doesn’t have to stay that way.

 It usually starts when we’re dissatisfied on some level with something that’s going on in our life.
 Maybe we’re struggling to make ends meet, or maybe we’re tired of driving around the same old car we’ve had for years, while everyone around us seems to be getting ahead.